Fasci Siciliani: Trial in Palermo

-“In front of you,” Barbato told the judges, “we provided the documents and evidence of our innocence.
+"In front of you", Barbato told the judges, "we provided the documents and evidence of our innocence.
 My friends thought it necessary to support their defence legally; I will not do so.
 Not because I have no confidence in you, but it is the law that does not concern me.
 So I do not defend myself.
 You have to sentence: we are the elements that destroy your sacred institutions.
 You have to sentence: it is logical, human.
 I will always pay tribute to your loyalty.
 But we say to our friends outside: do not ask for pardon, do not ask for amnesty.
 Socialist civilization should not begin with an act of cowardice.
 We demand a condemnation, we do not ask for mercy.
 Martyrs are more useful to the holy cause than any propaganda.
-Condemn us!”
+Condemn us!".

 The heavy sentence aroused strong reactions in Italy and in the United States.
 In Palermo, a group of students went to the Teatro Bellini and asked the orchestra to perform the hymn of Garibaldi.
 And the theatre applauded.
 In March 1896, after Crispi had to resign due to the humiliating defeat of the Italian army at Battle of Adwa in Ethiopia during First Italo-Ethiopian War, the new government under Prime Minister Antonio Di Rudinì recognized the excessive brutality of the repression.
 Many Fasci members were pardoned and released from jail.
-Di Rudinì made it clear though that a reorganization of the Fasci would not be tolerated.
-After their release, De Felice, Barbato and Bosco were met by a large crowd of supporters in Rome, who released the horses form their carriage and dragged them to the hotel, cheering for socialism and denouncing Crispi.
+Di Rudinì made it clear though that a reorganization of the Fasci would not be tolerated.Seton-Watson, Italy from liberalism to fascism, pp. 185-86 After their release, De Felice, Barbato and Bosco were met by a large crowd of supporters in Rome, who released the horses form their carriage and dragged them to the hotel, cheering for socialism and denouncing Crispi.